BytomDAO/spanner/README.md

 See more details in btm-sender [README.md](https://github.com/Bytom/btm-spanner/blob/master/btmsender/README.md) file.
 ## utxo-merger

-Bytom tool merge some utxos to one.
+Bytom tool merge some utxos to one for loops.

 Usage: